drshahizan/software-engineering/project/1-portfolio/readme.md

 # Project 1: Personal Portfolio Website

 ## Description:
 Create a personal portfolio website that showcases your skills and experiences.
 The website should include an introduction section, a skills section, an experience section, and a contact section.
+You can refer to further explanation at [learn PHP github](https://github.com/drshahizan/learn-php/blob/main/materials/html-portfolio.md)

 ## Requirements:
 1. The website must be created using standard HTML code.